Recording Sound Using Audacity

 When we are happy with our sound track export it as a wav file.

-Save the sound track to the same folder we have all the files for our movie located in with the name build_av.wav:
+Save the sound track to the same folder we have all the files for our movie located in with the name simple-realistic-animated-female.wav:

-We use the name build_av.wav because the batch file that was generated by Seamless3d will specify this file name (the same file name used by the smls file).
+If we use a video editor such as OpenShot it won't matter what file name we use but if we are using only FFmpeg to add the soundtrack we must name it simple-realistic-animated-female.wav because the batch file that was generated by Seamless3d will specify this file name (the same file name used by the smls file).

 [3d Modelling Software] [Tutorials] [Forum] [Features] [Download] [Gallery] [FAQ] [Worlds] [Avatars] [Links] [Thyme]